 WHERE last_name LIKE :al;

-The INDEX hint specifies to use a specified index for the specified table.
-Its reverse operation is the NO_INDEX hint, which specifies to disable a specified index for the specified table.
+The INDEX hint specifies to enable a specified index for a table.
+The reverse operation is the NO_INDEX hint, which specifies to disable a specified index for a table.

 Syntax